-4.3 BlueDar Deployment
+5.3 BlueDar Deployment

-BlueDar networked Bluetooth scanning units have been dispersed throughout several social settings on campus including the student lounge, coffee machine, and local bar.
+There are also several BlueDar units dispersed throughout several social settings on campus including the student lounge, coffee machine, and local bar.
 Above each device is a piece of paper explaining BlueDar's functionality and the type of data being captured.
 However, in this university setting we have found that only one of approximately 150 people (excluding participants in the study) have a visible Bluetooth device, far fewer than the number of people actually carrying Bluetooth-enabled gadgets.
 This implies that potential users will have to decide to make their device visible in order to participate - something that many have been reluctant to do due to power consumption and security concerns.
 Although we anticipated significant privacy issues being vocalized from the installation of BlueDar in public places, it appears that the explanatory flyer with a description of the data being captured has mitigated much of the unease associated with the device.

-5 Privacy Implications
+6 Privacy Implications